joshuacords/opr/OPR-Riverside-Version.md

 # OPR - Riverside Version

+## Starting a Game
+### Placing Objectives
+After the table has been prepared, you and your opponent must set up D3+2 objective markers on the battlefield.
+The players roll-off and the winner picks who places the first objective marker.
+Then the players alternate in placing one marker each outside of the deployment zones and over 9” away from other markers. *Note that markers can’t be placed in unreachable position, like impassable terrain.*
+### Choosing Deployment Zone and Activation Order
+The players roll-off and the winner chooses either the deployment zone their army deploys on or who activates first, the loser chooses the other.

+### Round Phases
+The game consist of 4 Rounds with phases in this order:
+* Round Start
+* Normal Deployment *(Turn 1 only)*
+* Scout Deployment *(Turn 1 only)*
+* Ambush Deployment *(Turns 2-4 only)*
+* Activations
+* Round End

+### Deployment
+On round one there are 2 deployment phases, Normal Deployment and Scout Deployment.
+On rounds 2-4 there is the Ambush Deployment phase.

+The player that will activate first in each round deploys the first unit during each phase.
+Players alternate deploying units during each phase until all units have been deployed.

+Units are deployed by placing them inside the boundaries of their commander’s deployment zone.

+**Scout**

+Units with Scout may be deployed during Scout Deployment and inside 12” outside of the commander’s deployment zone.*

+**Ambush**

+Units with Ambush may be deployed during the Ambush phase of rounds 2-4.
+It may be deployed anywhere over 9” away from enemy units.

+Units deployed on Round 4 may not contest objective markers.

 ## Replacements and Modifiers
 Whenever a modifier applies to one of your rolls, first apply any replacement effects in the order you choose and then apply the modifier.